rust-lang/rust-wiki-backup/Proposal-for-closure-reform.md

 This is more of a meta-proposal, in which I gather all the different ways we might fix the mess that is closures in the current system.
 There are a bunch of features we want that are sometimes at odds.

+For an outline of a specific set of possible features, see [here] (https://github.com/mozilla/rust/wiki/Proposal-for-closure-reform-(specific)).

 ## Motivation

 ### Once-ness